butla/bultrowicz.com/cv/curriculum_vitae.en.md

 My main project was a data pipeline for advertisement campaign and site traffic analysis.
 I worked as the main developer and the de facto architect of the system.
 Later on I also took over the maintenance and design of our cloud infrastructure.
-Other than that I did some ETL and occasional simple data analysis.
+Other than that I did some ETL, the occasional simple data analysis.

 My duties included: